 Cognitive impairment in amyotrophic lateral sclerosis can range from little or no impairment to frontotemporal dementia (FTD) associated with ALS.

-About 50% of people with ALS develop symptoms of cognitive impairment.
+About 50 percent of people with ALS develop symptoms of cognitive impairment.
+There are four subgroups:

 Mild Cognitive Impairment in ALS